uberdns/dns-server/README.md

 - (Redis) Global cache management from API/Web
   - Purge cache entries from all listening DNS servers
   - Create a cached entry from any new records
+  - Remove records from cache when deleted via API

 # Quickstart
 ```